makersacademy/chitter-challenge/README.md

 The `docs` directory includes a `db-model` file with details of the planned database contents, and a `user-stories` file listing the features specified by MA.

 A basic home page was created to check the environment was set up correctly, then was expanded to show the list of peeps as this would be necessary for testing other elements of the app.
 ERB views are used by the controller (Chitter class in app.rb) to render pages.
 Feature and unit tests were written as appropriate for each stage.

+The list of peeps was originally presented without context.
+This was changed to showing them in a numbered list, starting with the last peep that was passed through from the ChitterHandler (reverse order).

+ChitterHandler#add_peep(message) includes a substitution ' -> '' in the message passed to it, as this message is interpolated into an SQL command which requires apostrophes to be escaped.
+Intermittent problems were encountered before applying this substitution.